robogamer9849/Ollama-telegram-bot/README.md

 2.install [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI?tab=readme-ov-file#writing-your-first-bot):
 `pip install pyTelegramBotAPI` (go to its github page if you cant use **pip**)<br/>

-3.download the latest version from releses part of this page (the one frome the files is the oldest version)<br/>
+3.download the latest version from releses part of this page (the one from the files is the oldest version)<br/>

 4.make a bot in [botfother](https://t.me/BotFather) (start by typing **/newbot** and the do what it tells you)<br/>